tinyCodes1/addjs/readme.md

 - show ... display toast message
 - selectDir ... prompt user to select folder
-- listFiles ... returns list of files
+- listFiles ... to get list of files from uri
-- getFile ... returns file object with parameters name, type, uri-string, base64data-string
+- getFile ... to get file object with parameters name, type, uri-string, base64data-string
 - openWith ... open file with compatible app
 - saveData ...save string
-- getData ... returns saved string
+- getData ... to get saved string

 further details of functions can be found in typescript namespace.